entropy-research/vault/README.md

 # vault
-Obsidian vault for coordination and excalidraw saving
+Obsidian vault for coordination and excalidraw saving.

+Installation:
+Clone the repo.

+*